 Tortuguero Honorable Mentions

-Tortuguero National Park and the surrounding area is truly a birder’s paradise.
+Tortuguero National Park and the surrounding area are truly a birder’s paradise.
 The beautiful swamp forests, freshwater canals, beaches, river mouth, and primary and secondary forest habitats support over 300 resident and migratory bird species.
 Here are a few honorable mentions.

 Osprey: Though usually associated with cooler climates, osprey (also unofficially known as a fish hawk) is common in Tortuguero.
 They like to perch on branches hanging over canals to scan for fish that venture too close to the water’s surface.
 Tortuguero is a great place to capture these birds in flight as they dive into the water hunting for prey.

 Laughing Falcon: This neotropical raptor is a snake specialist.
 It has a white body, black wings, and a black mask.
 It gets its name from its somewhat disturbingly human-sounding call, resembling someone laughing, “Ha ha ha hawr.”